vigetlabs/blendid/README.md

 }
 ```

-### stylehseets
+### stylesheets

 #### `autoprefixer`
 Your Sass gets run through [Autoprefixer](https://github.com/postcss/autoprefixer), so don't prefix!
-Use this option to pass confirguration.
+Use this option to pass configuration.
 Defaults to `{ browsers: ["last 3 versions"]`.

 #### `sass`
 Options to pass to [node-sass](https://github.com/sass/node-sass#options).